json-schema-org/understanding-json-schema/source/reference/regular_expressions.rst

 - ``.``: Matches any character except line break characters.
 (Be aware that what constitutes a line break character is somewhat dependent on your platform and language environment, but in practice this rarely matters).
+To include newlines use ``(.|\n\r)*`` pattern which avoids use of regex flags/modifiers and have a very good support across regex libraries.

 - ``^``: Matches only at the beginning of the string.